Image: Perspective from above on a container ship in the port

 Special features

 Exporters can apply for a Forfaiting Guarantee in addition to a Supplier Credit Guarantee for an export transaction.
 In forfaiting operations, the exporters cede supplier credit receivables covered by Federal Export Credit Guarantees to forfaiters (credit institutions or forfaiting companies, hereinafter: credit institutions).
-The supplier credit cover protects them against the credit risk, i.e. the risk of default for commercial or political reasons, in respect of the covered receivables.
+The Supplier Credit Cover protects them against the credit risk, i.e. the risk of default for commercial or political reasons, in respect of the covered receivables.
 Nevertheless, the credit institution is still faced with the risks of legal validity and beaches of obligations by the exporter (legal enforceability risks).

-With the Forfaiting Guarantee, the Federal Government grants the beneficiary, i.e. the credit institution, a guarantee-like claim for compensation in respect of for 80% of the respective receivable.
+With the Forfaiting Guarantee, the Federal Government grants the beneficiary, i.e. the credit institution, a guarantee-like claim for compensation in respect of for 95 percent of the respective receivable.
 This guarantee-like claim exceeds the exporter’s claim for indemnification in substance.
 The credit institution obtains a direct claim for payment even if the legal enforceability risks have materialised.
 This claim is only subject to specific obligations to be performed by the credit institution (in particular a plausibility check regarding the performance of the export transaction) and can already be asserted by the credit institution one month after the payment default.
 Any breaches of obligations on the part of the exporter do not preclude indemnification.
 In this context the credit institution submits the export contract, evidence that the down-payment was made and a commercial invoice to the Federal Government in the event of a loss.

-The payment of this remaining part of the indemnification is contingent on the uncollectability of a legally valid and due amount receivable because of a risk covered under the Supplier Credit Guarantee.
+Once the regular waiting period under the Supplier Credit Guarantee (normally 6 months) has expired, the regular loss assessment procedure will be completed.
 If all necessary documents are available to the Federal Government, the loss will be calculated within 2 months.
 The indemnification amount will then be paid within one further month.

 Principle: exports to all countries